angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 ## Functions

-> No, here we are not going to talk about functional programming

-Functions is one of the most interesting features of js \(yes, functions, I know it doesn't sound very fancy\).
+Functions are one of the most interesting features of js \(yes, functions, I know it doesn't sound very fancy\).

 To declare a function in JavaScript we use the following syntax: